 Whether you are buying or leasing a new car, consider these tips to get the best deal and avoid problems:

 Check out different car makes and models.
 Do your research first and compare vehicles.
 You can go to the website of every car manufacturer and review every model of car available.
-In fact, many manufacturer websites will even let you use drop down menus to “build” an electronic version of a car.
-Then, when you decide which model, colors, and accessories you want, you can use the website to locate a dealer and find the closest showroom that has the cars you like.
+Many manufacturers' websites will even let you use drop down menus to “build” an electronic version of a car.
+Then, when you decide which models, colors, and accessories you prefer, you can use the website to locate a dealer and find the closest showroom that has the cars you like.

 Research the dealer’s price for the car and options.
 It’s easier to get the best price when you know what the dealer paid for a vehicle.
 The dealer invoice price is available at a number of websites and in printed pricing guides.
 Try to locate the wholesale price—this figure factors in dealer incentives from a manufacturer, and is a more accurate estimate of what a dealer is paying for a car.